 Texas Tech remains the class of the Big 12, unless BYU can prove otherwise, and Notre Dame continues to decimate inferior competition.
 There were some new and interesting developments, however.
 Vanderbilt finished a landmark campaign by crushing Tennessee in Knoxville, 45-24.
-Texas forced the committee to at least consider its Playoff credentials after upsetting the formerly undefeated Texas A&M. And Ole Miss secured its place at the table.
+Texas forced the committee to at least consider its Playoff credentials after upsetting the formerly undefeated Texas A&M. And Ole Miss secured its seat at the table.
 Or did it?

 Lane Kiffin's polarizing departure had some people wondering if the Rebels would be harshly penalized in the CFP rankings.
 Though, even without its head coach, the team made a mighty compelling case after winning its program-record 11th game of the regular season.
 A wild scenario also emerged, as SMU suffered a 38-35 upset loss to California.
-Duke snags the Mustangs' slot in the ACC title matchup, which puts the league at great risk of having no teams in the 12-team bracket.
+Duke snags the Mustangs' slot in the ACC title matchup, which puts the league at great risk of having no schools in the 12-team bracket.

 1. Ohio State (12-0)